ladislavb/homebrew-therion/README.md

 `brew install therion`

-Homebrew will install the latest **tested** revision from GitHub - currently version **6.0.6** (revision 75d20fd).
+Homebrew will install the latest therion release.
 I will update the formulae from time to time to follow therion development.
 Feel free to submit a pull request with your updates.
 Thank you!

-If you want to install the latest - bleeding edge version use:
+If you want to test the latest (development) revision from source code on GitHub use:

 `brew install --HEAD therion`